-Mr. Starks single handedly maintains the day to day administration of our campus and facilities management.
-He is our "Highland Superman" and we would be lost without him.
-Students know, love, and respect "Mr. Chris".
-Staff and teachers rely on him as their "right arm".
-The PTO appreciates him for all the times that he goes out of his way to show his school spirit!
+Ms. Tina single-handedly maintains the day to day administration of our campus and facilities management.
+She is our "Highland Superwoman" and we would be lost without her.
+Students know, love, and respect "Ms. Tina".
+Staff and teachers rely on her as their "right arm".
+The PTO appreciates her for all the times that she goes out of her way to show her school spirit!

 Follow These Rules For Safety On The School Bus

 Each day, school buses take millions of children safely from home to school and back again.
 Although school buses are the safest way for children to get to school, children can be hurt or even killed–especially when they're approaching or leaving the bus.
 That's when children are in the greatest danger.

 Be sure you teach these rules about school bus safety:

 - Allow plenty of time to get to the bus stop.
 Children who are late may be tempted to run into a busy street.